OSGConnect/tutorial-R-addlib/README.md

     > install.packages("lubridate", repos="http://cloud.r-project.org/", dependencies=TRUE)

-## Prepare a tarball of the add-on packages
+## Turn Package Directory Into a tar.gz File

 Proceeding with the `lubridate` package, the next step is create a tarball of the package so we can send the tarball along with the job.